-Graduate students anticipating completion of the requirements for the master's, educational specialist, or doctorate degree must file a Notice of Candidacy for Graduation and an Application for Graduation form within the School's established deadlines (announced on the School of Education's web site calendar) with the Director of Records and Matriculation (Jones Hall 100).
+Graduate students anticipating completion of the requirements for the master's, educational specialist, or doctorate degree must file a Notice of Candidacy for Graduation and an Application for Graduation form within the School's established deadlines (announced on the School of Education's web site calendar) with the Graduate Registrar (Jones Hall 100).
 Additionally, some students may be asked to complete an exit evaluation questionnaire.